rafaelcanalesduron/semi-website/knowledge-base/learn/partner-program.md

 ---
 bodyclass: page--knowledge-base knowledge-base--start
 layout: article-start
-title: Partner brief
+title: Partner Program
 description: Why is partnering with SeMI a great enhancement of your current business offerings?
 In this primer you will learn why SeMI is so valuable for your business.
-topic: Getting started with SeMI
+topic: Learn
 author: MV
 relating-articles: []
 previous-article: null